Optical Coherence Tomography Imaging: Unveiling the Depths of Medical Diagnostics

 A Revolutionary Non-Invasive Imaging Technique

 Optical Coherence Tomography (OCT) is a state-of-the-art imaging technology that has revolutionised medical diagnostics by providing high-resolution, cross-sectional images of biological tissues.
 This non-invasive technique utilises light waves to capture detailed images, particularly of the retina and anterior segment of the eye, but also finds applications in cardiology, dermatology, and oncology.
-This comprehensive article delves into the principles of OCT, its technological advancements, diverse applications, and future prospects, illustrating how it has become an indispensable tool in modern medicine.
+This article reviews the principles of OCT, its technological advancements, diverse applications, and future prospects, illustrating how it has become an indispensable tool in modern medicine.

 Introduction